syncfusion-content/flutter-docs/Flutter/calendar/timeslot-views.md

 ---
 layout: post
-title: Day, week, work week views of Syncfusion Flutter Calendar | Scheduler
+title: Day, week, work week views of Flutter Calendar | Scheduler
 description: Learn how to customize the Calendar timeslot view settings and its appearance in SfCalendar widget in Flutter
 platform: flutter
 control: SfCalendar